gravitational/gravity/docs/5.x/cluster.md

     in the "teams to logins" mapping, otherwise Gravity will not be able to determine team memberships for these organizations.

-To view configured Github connectors:
+To view configured GitHub connectors:

 ```bsh
 $ gravity resource get github
 ```

-To remove a Github connector:
+To remove a GitHub connector:

 ```bsh
 $ gravity resource rm github example